 What events typically happen at the rehearsal dinner?

 Regardless of the format of your rehearsal dinner, there are some elements you should consider including.
-After the meal or during dessert, the host(s) should make a toast to the couple, welcoming them into the family.
-Then you should make a toast to your wedding party and family, thanking them for all they’ve done to help the wedding come together.
-During this time, you could also hand out wedding party and parent gifts.
-You could then open the floor for anyone to give a toast, so those who aren’t speaking at the wedding reception have a chance to tell you how much they love you both!
+After the meal or during dessert, the hosts should make a toast to the couple, welcoming them into the family.
+Then, as a couple, you should make a toast to your wedding party and family, thanking them for all they’ve done to help the wedding come together.

 Lastly, before the event wraps up, you should make any last-minute announcements or reminders for the wedding day, such as start times and locations or transportation details.